Stephen A. Hayner: Career

 In addition to his professional career, he has also been deeply involved with various organizations that serve surrounding communities.
 He has been on several national and international boards including World Vision United States, World Vision International and International Justice Mission.
-He also served on the board of directors for other organizations such as the Christian International Scholarship Foundation, now called ScholarLeaders International, the Evangelical Environmental Network, the Presbyterian Global Fellowship, The Navigators, Fuller Theological Seminary, and The Stony Brook School.
+He also served on the board of directors for other organizations such as the Evangelical Environmental Network, the Presbyterian Global Fellowship, The Navigators, Fuller Theological Seminary, and The Stony Brook School.

 He valued education, both in the academic setting and in the church.
 His passion was to prepare women and men to lead congregations toward the fulfillment of God's call to be churches who are biblically faithful and growing steadily in their love for God, their love for each other, and their love for Christ's work in the world.

 After being diagnosed with pancreatic cancer in the Spring of 2014, Hayner died on January 31, 2015.
 Columbia Theological Seminary made a statement about that:The Rev. Dr. Stephen (Steve) A. Hayner, president emeritus of Columbia Theological Seminary, passed away today at the age of 66 surrounded by family and friends in the Columbia community.
 Known by many throughout the world with love, affection, and gratitude, Steve was a person of many honors and degrees who refused to categorize others or himself by achievements.
 His goal was to always live to and for an audience of One, and his hope was to live life with wide open arms and relational integrity.
 His life was imbued with joy and freedom, which touched and changed many people along the way.Hayner and his wife Sharol kept an active online journal at CaringBridge.org from the time of his diagnosis until after his death.
 The entries include health updates and personal reflections on faith, hope, mortality, suffering and joy from Steve, Sharol and their grown son and daughter.
 These reflections have been published as a book called Joy in the Journey by InterVarsity Press, also including comments and prayers from friends and other family members.